-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 Today, sex and physics puzzles meet for a quickie in an oddly familiar place.
 From Half-Life to No Life, welcome to City 17.
 It's sleazier here...

 Ever played one of those games where you just have to pause, reach for a Post-It note and write "THIS IS NOT A FEVER DREAM" as a comforting reminder for the next time you need it?
 Meet Venus Hostage, a porn game sent from Russia with love.
 I'd joke about it maybe making more sense after downing a bottle of Vodka, but that would be cheap.
 I'm not however saying it wouldn't help...

-Venus Hostage is the Georgian Police of porn games - though there's almost no sex in it, and the most graphic scene is in the intro.
+Venus Hostage is the Georgian Police of porn games—though there's almost no sex in it, and the most graphic scene is in the intro.
 It's an adventure.
 It's a puzzle game.
 Sometimes it tries to be more ambitious, and those sections are adorable.
-Start to finish though, it's a game that'll have you blinking at the screen until tears stream down your face, while constantly pitching its tent in that perfect bad-game buffer zone where the creators appeared to have enthusiasm but still made... well... this.
+Start to finish though, it's a game that'll have you blinking at the screen until tears stream down your face.
+Venus Hostage pitches its tent in that perfect bad-game buffer zone where the creators appeared to have enthusiasm but still made... well... this.

-Here's the trailer, though I'd hold fire for the moment since it does give away a lot of the game, without actually giving any idea of what the blessed thing actually is.
+Here's the trailer for Venus Hostage, though I'd hold fire for the moment since it does give away a lot of the game, without actually giving any idea of what the blessed thing actually is.
 It's a fairly short game.

-It starts, as all the great love stories do, with a boy and a girl.
+It begins with a boy and a girl.
 His name is Jack, hers is Unknown.
 At least, in the random internet chat that starts the game off.
 Jack simply goes over to his computer, and this happens.
 This or a Memory Access Violation crash, anyway.
 (That happens a lot.)

 No idea why.
 Perhaps in honour of the maiden voyage of the Assanic.